Cloth Diaper Leaks

 Since I have signed on as a consultant for DiaperHQ, I have recently learned about the benefits of owning a variety of different brands and types of diapers to use in different situations.
 In the coming days, I will be trying a few different types of diapers to see if certain diapers work better for Jocelyn in certain situations.
 If you are experiencing a lot of leaks in a specific situation, consider trying a different type of diaper.

 The diapers companies are always updating and improving their diapers.
 If you are experiencing leaks with older diapers, consider checking out the newest diapers to see what benefits they may provide.
 When I originally purchased my diapers, FuzziBunz was selling their original one size diaper.
-However, recently, FuzziBunz rolled out their Elite one size diaper.
+However, recently, FuzziBunz rolled out their Elite one size diaper (see it here).
 This diaper has many upgrades from the originals including a sleeker design and new inserts.
 I have a few of these new diapers and have truly enjoyed the benefits they provide.

 Even if my tips and your own special tricks do not work immediately, remember not to give up.
 Sometimes, it just takes a bit of time and a little bit of tweaking to get results.
 I’m sure your patience will be rewarded.